webix-hub/docs/data/api/ui.filemanager_templatename_config.md

 templateName
 =============

-@todo:
-	check

 @short:
-	defines a template applied for the folder/file's name
+	specifies how the folder/file's name will be displayed in File Manager

 @type: function
 @example: